 When you ask the question “What are you feeling?” be ready to hear anything.

 People with cancer sometimes like to get the opinions of those closest to them about their illness, treatment, and treatment outlook.
 Be open and honest, but don’t try to answer questions that you don’t know the answers to.
 Your friend will sense your honesty and appreciate it.
 And don’t hesitate to contact us if you need information.
-Your American Cancer Society is available online, and you can talk to one of our cancer information specialists anytime.
-Call 1-800-227-2345; we’re here when you need us – 24 hours a day, 7
+Your American Cancer Society is available online, and you can also talk to one of our cancer information specialists anytime.
+Call 1-800-227-2345.
+We’re here when you need us – 24 hours a day, 7 days a week.

 - How do you talk to someone who has cancer?